Mutation: Germline mutation

 A germline mutation in the reproductive cells of an individual gives rise to a constitutional mutation in the offspring, that is, a mutation that is present in every cell.
-A constitutional mutation can also occur very soon after fertilisation, or continue from a previous constitutional mutation in a parent.
+A constitutional mutation can also occur very soon after fertilization, or continue from a previous constitutional mutation in a parent.
 A germline mutation can be passed down through subsequent generations of organisms.

 The distinction between germline and somatic mutations is important in animals that have a dedicated germline to produce reproductive cells.
 However, it is of little value in understanding the effects of mutations in plants, which lack a dedicated germline.
 The distinction is also blurred in those animals that reproduce asexually through mechanisms such as budding, because the cells that give rise to the daughter organisms also give rise to that organism's germline.

 A new germline mutation not inherited from either parent is called a de novo mutation.

 Somatic mutation

 A change in the genetic structure that is not inherited from a parent, and also not passed to offspring, is called a somatic mutation.
 Somatic mutations are not inherited by an organism's offspring because they do not affect the germline.
 However, they are passed down to all the progeny of a mutated cell within the same organism during mitosis.
 A major section of an organism therefore might carry the same mutation.
 These types of mutations are usually prompted by environmental causes, such as ultraviolet radiation or any exposure to certain harmful chemicals, and can cause diseases including cancer.

 With plants, some somatic mutations can be propagated without the need for seed production, for example, by grafting and stem cuttings.
-These type of mutation have led to new types of fruits, such as the "Delicious" apple and the "Washington" navel orange.
+These types of mutations have led to new types of fruits, such as the "Delicious" apple and the "Washington" navel orange.

 Human and mouse somatic cells have a mutation rate more than ten times higher than the germline mutation rate for both species; mice have a higher rate of both somatic and germline mutations per cell division than humans.
 The disparity in mutation rate between the germline and somatic tissues likely reflects the greater importance of genome maintenance in the germline than in the soma.